HazyResearch/deepdive/doc/doc/basics/extractors.md

 ```

 or `yield` a tuple multiple times.
 Each tuple it yields will be inserted into
-the database, just like each printed JSON object in a json_extractor.
+the database, just like each printed JSON object in a `json_extractor`.
 Each
 yielded/returned tuple can be either:

 - an ordered list / tuple according to the order of `ddext.return` specification: